-The Lean title of master black belt is the highest level of recognition that a Lean practitioner can attain.
-It is normally an indication that the holder of the designation has completed a significant number of process improvements as well as serving as a mentor, coach and teacher for other Lean participants.
-The lean master black belt is an experienced black belt, coach, trainer and champion of Lean.
+The lean title of master black belt is the highest level of recognition that a lean practitioner can attain.
+It is normally an indication that the holder of the designation has completed a significant number of process improvements as well as serving as a mentor, coach and teacher for other lean participants.
+The lean master black belt is an experienced black belt, coach, trainer and champion of lean.
 The designation is not given lightly.
 In order to be recognized as an LMBB, certain core competencies need to be demonstrated.
-In this program you will be evaluated on your performance as it relates to your knowledge and proficiency in Lean, teaching Lean and coaching green and black belts.
-In order to be recognized as a lean master black belt, you must demonstrate the following core competencies:
+In this program you will be evaluated on your performance as it relates to your knowledge and proficiency in lean, teaching lean and coaching green and black belts.
+In order to be recognized as an LMBB, you must demonstrate the following core competencies:

 - Competency area: Lean philosophy

 The purpose of this area is to validate that the LMBB candidate has a firm understanding of lean prior to becoming a student.
 Candidates must have completed a recognized black belt training program.
 Authenticated course certificates must be submitted to validate this competency.

 The purpose of this area is to validate that the LMBB candidate can explain and teach the core lean body of knowledge topics.
 This competency must be observed.
 An IIE-approved observer must spend at least one full day observing the candidate presenting lean training.